 How much does a credit union current account cost?

-However, if the account allows you to set up Direct Debits and standing orders to pay bills, you need to check whether you will be charged for refused Direct Debits.
+If the account allows you to set up Direct Debits and standing orders to pay bills, you need to check whether you’ll be charged for refused Direct Debits.

 Other credit union accounts and services